MortenNie/WeatherDataProject/README.md

 Afterwards we would like to add additional weather data from Openweathermap.org API to enrich the information we've webscraped.
 Then Organizing the information, adding it together and finally adding the information to a database where we can keep info. <br>
-So in short: Get weather data from TV2, get additional weather data from Openweathermap API Combine the data and put the data into a database.
+So in short: Get weather data from TV2, get additional weather data from OpenWeatherMap API Combine the data and put the data into a database.